renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 **Data Extraction and Processing**

-The following resources/libraries can be used for data extraction from Uniswap:
+The following resources/libraries can be used for data extraction or for getting inspiration/ideas:

-- The most **important** resource is the [Uniswap v3 contract maps](https://j1mmy.fi), which document the Pool Contract, Factory Contract, and Position Manager.
+- [GraphQL](https://graphql.org/2) (to index/extract data from Avalanche)
 - [BitQuery](https://graphql.bitquery.io/ide) (to query data from blockchains)
 - [Flipside Crypto](https://app.flipsidecrypto.com) (to query data from blockchains)
-- [GraphQL](https://medium.com/coinmonks/get-uniswap-data-using-the-graph-79d0c6f7b9f2) (to extract data from Uniswap)

 **API and App-Development Platforms**

 - [Alchemy](https://www.alchemy.com/) is an alternative platform to develop blockchain applications rapidly.
 However, as of January 2022, it does not support Avalanche.